Rudolph Lennhoff

-Rudolph Lennhoff (14 July 1866, Lüdenscheid - 25 December 1933, Berlin) was one of the best known medical authorities in Berlin.
+Rudolph Lennhoff (14 July 1866 – 25 December 1933) was one of the best known medical authorities in Berlin.

 Biography

+Lennhoff was born in Lüdenscheid, Germany.

 Following an investigation into the conditions of working-class people with tuberculosis, undertaken jointly with Wolf Becher, Lennhof devised the open air cure that became the standard treatment for the disease for many decades.

-He also discovered what became known as ‘Lennhof’s sign’ - a furrow that appears between the liver and the bottom rib when the patient breathes in - indicating the presence of an ecchinoccus cyst.
+He also discovered what became known as "Lennhof's sign", a furrow that appears between the liver and the bottom rib when the patient breathes in, indicating the presence of an ecchinoccus cyst.

-In 1912 he attended the 15th International Congress on Hygiene and Demography, which opened 23 September 1912, in Washington, D.C.
+In 1912, he attended the 15th International Congress on Hygiene and Demography, which opened 23 September 1912, in Washington, D.C.

 A liberal in his political views, Lennhof contributed to the liberal daily Vossische Zeitung and was a member of the Freisinniger Volkspartei.
 He was also one of the organisers, in 1905, of the Society for Social Medicine.

+He died on 25 December 1933 in Berlin, Germany.